Skip to Content

 Always download the latest stable version to get all fixes and new features.

-Prepare hosting
+Prepare your hosting

 1. Create a database: